top of page

 Puente de Boyacá

 Colombia won its independence from Spain at this small bridge just south of Tunja.
-Pay homage to Simón Bolívar and Francisco de Paula Santander at this scenic area full of monuments.
+Visit this picturesque site surrounded by a variety of monuments to honor the achievements of Simón Bolívar and Francisco de Paula Santander.

 Sutamarchán